K3NIT-wav/Automated-Network-Scanner/README.md

 # Automated Network Recon and Vulnerability Scanning Project

 This is one of the hands-on project I have done.
 This project was carried out in order to learn and demonstrate network reconnaissance and security scanning using Nmap commands.
 This project documents my practical exploration of Nmap, the industry-standard network security tool, and its wide range of capabilities.
-For this project, I started completely from scratch - installing the necessary software on macOS then  progressed to performing host discovery, port scanning, decoy scanning, and basic automated vulnerability assessment on my own home network.
+For this project, I started completely from scratch - installing the necessary software on macOS then  progressed to performing host discovery, port scanning, decoy scanning, and basic automated vulnerability assessments on my own home network.

 ### Disclaimer